rweather/vacuum-tube-experiments/README.md

 The circuit is very sensitive - touching the components can change the blink rate due to the impedance of the human body!

+To adjust the blink rate, easiest is to change the value of C1 and C2 to something higher or lower.
+Alternatively, change R3 and R4.
+Higher values will blink slower.

 I initially prototyped the circuit on a breadboard, and then soldered up a real one on veroboard.
 Here is what the real one looks like: